kjain1810/cnihack/Mallocators_Submission/README.md

 # Instructions to run the code

 All of the test data files (district and lab data) need to be be present in this folder.
 The outpus produced by MIP (using PythonMIP library's CBC solver) is present in the 'MIP 10mins Output' folder.
+Note that, throughout we have assumed that number of labs is fixed (86) and the number of districts remain static (30).

 ## Instructions to run MIP solution